 - Intracranial pressure – When the top bones in the neck become misaligned, this can prevent cerebral spinal fluid from draining properly.
 As a result, cerebrospinal fluid may begin to pool and increase intracranial pressure.
 This is another element that may lead to neurological issues.

 These misalignments that cause pain are all also potential underlying causes of migraines, so the link between neck pain and migraines should not be ignored.

-Myth 5 – There Is No Way to Find Natural Help for Migraines
+Myth 5 – There Is No Way to Find Natural Help

 If your underlying problem is a misalignment of the C1 and C2 vertebrae, upper cervical chiropractic is the perfect way to get natural help for migraines.
 This subspecialty of chiropractic involves diagnostic imaging to precisely calculate misalignments combined with gentle adjustments to provide long-term relief.
 There is no popping or twisting of the neck.
 Low force adjustments are safe and can provide long-lasting relief once the surrounding soft tissue stabilizes.

 If you are suffering from migraines on a regular basis, give upper cervical chiropractic a try.
 This may be the safe, natural source of relief that you have been searching for.
 Scheduling a no-obligation consultation with a practitioner in your area is the first step.